Month: June 2019

 I heard it all when my oldest was in fifth grade.
 We mamas all started thinking about what we should expect the next year.
 Just like when your preschooler moves on to kindergarten, the elementary to middle school jump makes your kid seem so old; so alien.
 We tried to determine what this uncharted territory would hold.
 Since we had no experience with middle school, all we had to hold onto were stories of parents who had gone before.
 Eek.
 I didn’t particularly like what they had to say.

-When I sat back on my own and thought about the season we were about to enter, I was smacked in the face with one thing: the moment my son steps foot on that middle school campus, the countdown begins
+When I sat back on my own and thought about the season we were about to enter, I was smacked in the face with one thing: the moment my son steps foot on that middle school campus, the countdown begins.

 With each passing, season, time seems to speed up.
 The moment he begins middle school is the moment the next seven years will ignite and zoom by at warp speed.
 I have one chance, one opportunity, to make these years count and I was determined in that moment to do just that.